-Dell's beta programs are your opportunity to participate in the development, direction, and quality assurance testing of our products.
+Quest's beta programs are your opportunity to participate in the development, direction, and quality assurance testing of our products.
 By becoming a beta tester you have direct access to the development team and product management.

 The Beta requires that you are running the current commercial copy of Toad for Oracle.
 If you are not running the latest commercial version you need to go here.

 Read the Beta Agreement on this page.

 IMPORTANT: Do not install Toad Beta into your commercial Toad folder or the previous beta folder, if it exists.

 First time install: Select and download a beta package (32 or 64-bit version, TOADORACLE_BETA_130_X86.ZIP or TOADORACLE_BETA_130_X64.ZIP), and run it to install the beta.
 This will automatically install the most recent edition.